techidaily/site-sound-optimizing/source/_posts/new-the-essential-guide-to-implementing-lame-for-high-quality-auditory-outputs-in-audacity.md

 ![convert-audacity-mp3-step4](https://images.wondershare.com/convert-audacity-mp3-step4.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/gyGoQi7hsZk?si=8OcKcPUj2wSBmVZ1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 That's all there is to it!
 You should now be able to export aup3 to mp3 format.
 But because of patent and licensing difficulties, LAME codes aren't usually included with audacity when exporting files to Audacity mp3\.
 LAME codes are alson't always included when exporting files to MP3\.
 For the sake of conclusion, after we have done editing a project in audacity, we will need to convert it to MP3 format for future convenience.
 However, you may download it individually for free by following the above methods.
 Furthermore, Wondershare UniConverter is a fantastic solution with comprehensive capabilities that can assist you in finishing your audacity audio recording projects and saving them as Audacity mp3 files in audacity, among other things.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/9wiIVztRIqQ?si=GBgdwQ78k5hbeFDv" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Conclusions